microsoft/vscode-tools-for-ai/docs/installation.md

 3. Click **Install**, a dialog will pop up to confirm whether VS Code is installed, install VS Code if you do not have it installed.

-4. Click the **Intall** button and after a successful install, you'll see an **Reload** button which will prompt you to restart VS Code to enable the extension.
+4. Click the **Install** button and after a successful install, you'll see an **Reload** button which will prompt you to restart VS Code to enable the extension.

 ### 3. Download the installer file from [Visual Studio Code MarketPlace]
 If you prefer an offline install or install at a later time, follow these steps.